MartinPankraz/ABAP-Developer-Day/student/quest5.md

 We are following the official [Tutorial: Create a weather bot with Composer](https://learn.microsoft.com/composer/tutorial-create-weather-bot) -- however: instead of connecting to a Weather API, we are going to connect to our Online Store Service and retrieve additional information of a specific order.

+You can find a video of the performed steps [here](https://youtu.be/EIIJkA5ZHPU)

 ## Create an Empty Bot in Composer

 1. Start the **Bot Framework Composer** and click on **+ Create new**